harness-community/ci-migration-guides/GITLAB_TO_HARNESS_CI/Readme.md

 ## Key Differences

-- Gitlab configurations are stored in the ```.gitlab-ci.yml``` file in the root directory of your repository while Harness provides inline pipeline storage or importing pipeline YAML (Pipeline-as-Code) from Git option.
+- Gitlab configurations are stored in the ```.gitlab-ci.yml``` file in the root directory of your repository while Harness provides inline pipeline storage or importing pipeline YAML (Pipeline-as-Code) from the Git option.

-- **Testing and Verification:** GitLab CI comes with a set of test suites which apply to any language.
+- **Testing and Verification:** GitLab CI comes with a set of test suites that apply to any language.
 Harness CI goes beyond that.
 Test Intelligence is one of Harness CI's most advanced features which dramatically reduces build times.
-It does so by running incremental builds which allows Harness to run relevant tests and bypass unnecessary tests.
+It does so by running incremental builds which allow Harness to run relevant tests and bypass unnecessary tests.

 - **Secrets Management:** GitLab does not offer native secrets management capabilities.
 They have selected Vault by HashiCorp as their first supported secrets management partner which means you must first configure your Vault server.
 Harness includes a built-in Secrets Management